marcmerlin/Framebuffer_GFX/README.md

 Now Adafruit::GFX has a drawback nowadays which is how it only supports color in 16 bits (RGB 565).
-Honestly it is good enough for most displays that aren't good enough to show 16,777,216 colors, and if you care, there is a bypass to drawPixel that lets you draw in 24bit color (see below)
+Honestly it is good enough for most displays that aren't good enough to show 16,777,216 colors, and if you care, there is a bypass to drawPixel that lets you draw in 24bit color (see above)

 FastLED supports 24bit color natively.
 It is not a 2D API per se, but used along with https://github.com/marcmerlin/FastLED_NeoMatrix you can get GFX API support